sokqi918/WQD7005_AA1/Talend Data Integration/README.md

 One of the dataset is found in Kaggle, which is [**First Dataset**](https://github.com/sokqi918/WQD7005_AA1/blob/main/Dataset/ecommerce.csv)

 In order to match the dataset Dr. need, I have generated own dataset to merge with first dataset.
 The data was generated based on the customer behaviours and “PreferedOrderCat”, For example, “TotalSpent” and “Age” data have been generated based on “PreferedOrderCat”.
 Also, Column of “Membership” has been generated based on the column of “Tenure” in first dataset.
-The link of **second dataset** [Second Dataset](https://github.com/sokqi918/WQD7005_AA1/blob/main/Dataset/lastpurchasedateorder.csv)
+The link of [**Second Dataset**](https://github.com/sokqi918/WQD7005_AA1/blob/main/Dataset/lastpurchasedateorder.csv)

 ### Talend Data Integration